stnolting/neorv32/README.md

 Therefore, the CPU ensures that all memory access are acknowledged and no invalid/malformed instructions are executed.
 Whenever an unexpected situation occurs, the application code is informed via hardware exceptions.

-:information_source: Want to know more?
+:thinking: Want to know more?
 Check out the [project's rationale](https://stnolting.github.io/neorv32/#_rationale).

 :books: For detailed information take a look at the [NEORV32 documentation (online at GitHub-pages)](https://stnolting.github.io/neorv32/).
 The *doxygen*-based documentation of the *software framework* is also available online